e-ivkov/libp2p-node-example/README.md

 2. Deploy other nodes with the first node's address as a cli parameter
 3. Wait for the first node to exit (exit time can be also specified in cli args)
 4. Retrieve `stats.txt` from the first node's machine.
 It should be located near the executable file.

+Note: by default each node runs for 1000 seconds.